 Mayor Anna Tovar

-As a former Tolleson teacher and mother, she understood the issues demanding immediate attention such as schools, infrastructure needs, affordable healthcare, and building a strong economy and worked rigorously to address those matter at a state level.
-As Senator Tovar she developed a well-earned reputation as a legislator who fought for the dignity of underserved people.
-In 2011, she championed the effort to restore funding for nearly 100 patients on the transplant list after funding for the program was lost saving many lives.
+As Senator Tovar, she developed a well-earned reputation as a legislator who fought for the dignity of underserved people.
+In 2011, she championed the effort to restore funding for nearly 100 patients on the bone marrow transplant list, saving many lives.

-During her time at the state she was member of the Senate Judiciary, Senate Appropriations, Joint Legislative Budget Committee and the Joint Committee on Capital Review.
-She served as Senate Minority Leader and Latino Caucus Chair.
-During her time as Senator Tovar she worked as a Campaign Director for The Leukemia & Lymphoma Society.
-She fundraised to find a cure for cancer and to assist cancer patients.
-As a two time cancer survivor, Mayor Tovar is passionate to help find a cure for cancer.
+Senator Tovar worked as a Campaign Director for The Leukemia & Lymphoma Society.
+She raised funds to find a cure for cancer and to assist cancer patients.
+As a two time cancer survivor, Mayor Tovar remains determined to find a cure.